 Agile Project Management and Its Impact

-The Agile Project Management has its roots in the iterative project management.
-The Agile project management is highly flexible and interactive model where the requirements and resultant plan to meet those requirements keeps changing with inputs from stakeholders, suppliers and customers.
+Agile Project Management has its roots in the iterative project management.
+It is highly flexible and interactive model where the requirements and resultant plan to meet those requirements keeps changing with inputs from stakeholders, suppliers, and customers.

 Another key differentiator between Agile and traditional project management is the focus on people, relationships and working software at the end vs. focus on processes and tools, documentation and following project plan.

 Agile Project Management is the result of collaboration between APMG-International and the DSDM Consortium.
 DSDM (Dynamic Systems Development Method) is the longest-established Agile method, launched in 1995, and is the only Agile method to focus on the management of Agile projects.